OpenBB-finance/OpenBB/website/content/SDK/portfolio/po/minrisk/_index.rst

         - 'oas': *use the Oracle Approximation Shrinkage method.*
         - 'shrunk': *use the basic Shrunk Covariance method.*
         - 'gl': *use the basic Graphical Lasso Covariance method.*
         - 'jlogo': use the j-LoGo Covariance method.
-For more information see: :cite:`a-jLogo`.
+For more information see: `a-jLogo`.
         - 'fixed': denoise using fixed method.
-For more information see chapter 2 of :cite:`a-MLforAM`.
+For more information see chapter 2 of `a-MLforAM`.
         - 'spectral': denoise using spectral method.
-For more information see chapter 2 of :cite:`a-MLforAM`.
+For more information see chapter 2 of `a-MLforAM`.
         - 'shrink': denoise using shrink method.
-For more information see chapter 2 of :cite:`a-MLforAM`.
+For more information see chapter 2 of `a-MLforAM`.

     d\_ewma: float, optional
         The smoothing factor of ewma methods.